alorenz465446/NYC_Parking_Tickets/README.md

 ## The Machine Learning Model

 * Using a neaural network, we plan to identify correlations to identify patterns

-## Communication Protocols
-* Team will communicate weekly on Zoom meetings and group chat on Slack
+* We started with a random forest and ended up changing the model (problem with accuracy score)

 ## Predictions

-1. Lighter passenger vehicles get more tickets
-2. Older vehicles in higher income areas get more tickets
-3. Larger sized vehicles get more tickets
+* Brighter vehicles get more tickets than duller colored cars
+* Lower income boroughs recieve more tickets than higher income boroughs

+## Database ERD
 ![NYC_Tickets](/Resources/ERD_SEG2.png)
 </br>
 ## The Databases Inner Join